2021 Toyota Avalon Hybrid Review

 Is there personality here?
 No, not really.
 Other than the oversized front grille, the Avalon is conservatively styled and accomplishes exactly what you'd expect.

-Compare 2021 Toyota Avalon Hybrid trim levels
+2021 Toyota Avalon Hybrid trim level differences

 The 2021 Toyota Avalon Hybrid sedan is available in one of three trim levels: XLE, XSE and Limited.
 Structurally, it's the same vehicle as the gasoline-powered Avalon.
 However, under the hood is a four-cylinder engine paired to a hybrid electric system and a continuously variable automatic transmission.
 Total system output is 215 horsepower.
 All Avalon Hybrids are front-wheel-drive.
 Feature highlights include: